ankush/ankush.dev/content/posts/tip-concurrency-schedule.md

 Let's look at something that involves DB and a separate cache like Redis.
 This method of drawing schedules still helps.

-A naive way to implement caching over a document would look something like this:
+A naive way to implement caching over a record would look something like this:

 ```
 def get_record(id):